abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Soccer player order - leftover element](player_order_leftover.svg)

-This is the main difference between partial and total orders - partial orders cannot provide us with a definite answer of the question who is better at who.
+This is the main difference between partial and total orders - partial orders cannot provide us with a definite answer of the question who is better than who.
 But sometimes this is what we need - in sports, as well as in other domains, there isn't always an appropriate way to rate people linearly.

 Chains
 ---